Chen Min (Jin dynasty): Gentry revolt and death

 By 307, Chen Min had lost most of his support from the people under him.
 The law and government of his domain were incoherent, and his brothers and sons were violent and conniving.
 He failed to attract local talents to his administration, and even those who accepted him at first, like Gu Rong and Zhou Qi, were worried that they would suffer from associating with Chen Min.
 That year, Jin's Interior Minister of Lujiang, Hua Tan (華譚), wrote letters to Gu Rong and others urging them to revolt against Chen Min.
 They agreed and even swore a pledge of trust by cutting off their hair.

 The conspirators informed the Jin general, Liu Zhun, of their plot, so he coordinated an attack on Liyang while they worked from the inside.
-Chen Min was in Jiankang, and the attack coerced Chen Min to send his brothers, Chen Chang (陳昶) and Chen Hong (陳宏), to defend Wujiang (烏江; southeast of present-day Dingyuan County, Anhui) and Niuzhu (牛渚; southwest of present-day Ma'anshan, Anhui) with thousands of soldiers.
+Chen Min was in Jiankang, and the attack coerced Chen Min to send his brothers, Chen Chang and Chen Hong (陳宏), to defend Wujiang (烏江; southeast of present-day Dingyuan County, Anhui) and Niuzhu (牛渚; southwest of present-day Ma'anshan, Anhui) with thousands of soldiers.
 Another brother, Chen Chu (陳處), saw through the conspirators' plans, so he urged Chen Min to execute them.
 However, Chen Min did not believe him and disregarded his advice.

 Chen Chang's Marshal, Qian Guang (錢廣), was from the same commandery as Zhou Qi, so Zhou Qi secretly convinced him to assassinate Chen Chang.
 After killing Chen Chang, Qian Guang spread a false claim that Chen Min was dead and threatened anyone who refused to take his order with execution.
 Qian Guang marched south of the Zhuque Bridge (朱雀橋; south of present-day Nanjing), so Chen Min sent Gan Zhuo and Gu Rong to face him.
 However, Gu Rong and Zhou Qi also convinced Gan Zhuo to defect.
 After destroying the bridge and gathering the boats, Gan Zhuo advanced toward Jiankang with Gu Rong and Zhou Qi.

 Chen Min personally went out with his army to fight Gan Zhuo.
 However, Chen Min's soldiers were demoralized when news of Gu Rong and Zhou Qi's defections reached them.
 They were so unwilling to fight that when Gu Rong waved a white feather fan signalling them to disperse, they willingly scattered and fled.
 As his army collapsed, Chen Min rode on a horse alone to flee north, but the Jin soldiers caught up with him and captured him at Jiangcheng (江乘; in present-day Xianlin University City, Jiangsu).
 Before his death, Chen Min lamented that Gu Rong and the others had misled him.
 He also expressed regret over not listening to Chen Chu's advice.
 Chen Min was beheaded in Jiankang, and his head was delivered to Luoyang.
 His family was also executed to the third degree, and the commanderies in his domain had his younger brothers killed.